-When I got married last year, me and my wife went on our honeymoon to Thailand.
-Their king Bhumibol had died just a month ago and the whole country was mourning, so everywhere we found memorials and good wishes for their king, and people would dress in black and white as a sign of sorrow.
-The Thai are a gentle and polite people, who like to help out; we’d ask for directions and people with no notions of English would spend twenty minutes trying to understand and answer our questions.
+When I married last year, my wife and I went on our honeymoon to Thailand.
+Their king Bhumibol had died a month ago and the country was mourning.
+Everywhere we found good wishes and memorials, and people would dress in black and white as a sign of sorrow.
+The Thai are a gentle and polite people who like to help out; we’d ask for directions and people with little notions of English would spend twenty minutes understanding and answering our questions.
 Thailand has a rich history of rising and falling kingdoms, great kings and battles, and unification and invasions by foreign kingdoms.
 There are some amazing ruins of these kingdoms.
-Thailand also lives by a variant of Buddhism reflected in all of their beautiful temples.
+Thailand also lives by a variant of Buddhism reflected in their beautiful temples.
 Some of the architectural features I found most interesting are the small reflective tiles that cover the outer walls, animal motives like the Garuda, (bird creatures that can be seen on the rooftops) and snake-like creatures called Naga It is in this unexpected context that I found a real-life pinhole camera.
 I always wear my graphics hat so I decided to capture it and later make a post.

 First, a little background.
 A pinhole camera (also known as camera obscura after its latin name) is essentially the simplest camera you can come up with.
 If you conceptually imagine a closed box that has a single, minuscule hole in one of its faces, such that a single ray from each direction can come inside, you’d have a mirrored image at the inner face of the other side of the box to where the pinhole is.
 An image is worth more than a thousand explanations, so here’s what I’m talking about.